pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 Consolidating all Erlang Man Files in one location
 ==================================================

-As described in the `Installing Erlang`_ sections, you may install Erlang in various ways, with the file stored in various locations depending on the method used to install a specific version of Erlang.
+As described in the page titled `Installing Erlang`_ sections, you may install Erlang in various ways, with the file stored in various locations depending on the method used to install a specific version of Erlang.